 EXCLUSIVE-U.S. to renew waivers allowing non-proliferation work with Iran -sources

-WASHINGTON, Oct 30 (Reuters) - The United States plans to allow Russian, Chinese and European companies to continue work at Iranian nuclear facilities tomake it harder for Iran to develop a nuclear weapon, two sources familiar with the matter said on Wednesday.
+WASHINGTON, Oct 30 (Reuters) - The United States plans to allow Russian, Chinese and European companies to continue work at Iranian nuclear facilities that would make it harder for Iran to develop a nuclear weapon, two sources familiar with the matter said on Wednesday.

-While the waivers' renewal would allow non-proliferation work to continue at the Arak heavy water research reactor and the Fordow fuel enrichment plant, which AEOI oversees, it may also signal that Washington is leaving the door open to diplomacy.
+AEOI oversees the Arak heavy water research reactor and the Fordow fuel enrichment plant.

-Under the 2015 deal between Iran and six world powers - Britain, China, France, Germany, Russia and the United States - Tehran agreed to limit its nuclear program in return for the lifting of economic sanctions that had crippled its economy.

-When U.S. President Donald Trump unilaterally abandoned the deal in May 2018, he re-imposed U.S. sanctions in a "maximum pressure" campaign designed to force Iran to return to the negotiating table.

 Under the 2015 deal, the Arak reactor was to be redesigned to render it unable to make bomb-grade plutonium under normal operation, while the Fordow plant was to stop enriching uranium and be converted into a nuclear, physics and technology center.